 If you’re looking for a quadcopter that’s easy to fly and that won’t break the bank, then look no further than the Syma X5SW.
-If you want to experience FPV flying without spending a ton of money, this is the drone to do it with.
+The X5SW is the latest and most advanced model in Syma’s X5 range of toy drones.
+That fact alone tells much about this quadcopter.

 By far the best feature about the Syma X5SW is that you can fly it via FPV with your smartphone.
 That's right- you can use your smartphone to fly this beginner drone via FPV.

 Once connected, you'll see precisely what your drone sees in real time.
 Keep in mind that you'll need to install Syma's app on your smartphone to utilize this feature (it only takes a few minutes to do).
 The Syma FPV app is available for both Apple iOS and Android versions not older than Android 4.2.

 The X5SW's box comes with a pair of QR codes that can be scanned to bind the drone to your smartphone.
 The camera of the X5SW will set up its wifi hotspot where you need to connect your phone.
 Then voila, you can view the FPV feed from the camera through your Syma FPV app.